Insider Selling: Ontrak, Inc. (NYSE:OTRK) Major Shareholder Sells 33,000 Shares of Stock

-Ontrak, Inc. (NYSE:OTRK) major shareholder Terren S. Peizer sold 33,000 shares of the firm’s stock in a transaction dated Tuesday, July 6th.
-The shares were sold at an average price of $31.84, for a total value of $1,050,720.00.
-Major shareholders that own 10% or more of a company’s stock are required to disclose their sales and purchases with the SEC.
+Ontrak, Inc. (NYSE:OTRK) major shareholder Terren S. Peizer sold 33,000 shares of the business’s stock in a transaction dated Thursday, June 17th.
+The shares were sold at an average price of $33.18, for a total transaction of $1,094,940.00.
+Major shareholders that own at least 10% of a company’s shares are required to disclose their transactions with the SEC.

 About Ontrak